Cosby comedy gigs to go on in midst of swirling allegations

 "One would hope it's not logs on a funeral pyre, but it certainly looks that way with his inartful responses."

-(Additioal reporting by Dan Levine in San Francisco; Writing by Mary Milliken; Editing by Steve Orlofsky, Bernard Orr)
+(Additioal reporting by Dan Levine in San Francisco; Writing by Mary Milliken; Editing by Steve Orlofsky)